-Name Description Кеу The object's key.
+Name Description ETag The entity tag is an MD5 hash of the object.
+The ETag only reflects changes to the contents of an object, not its metadata.
+Type: String Ancestor: ListBucketResult.Contents ID Object owner's ID.
+Type: String Ancestor: ListBucketResult.Contents.Owner IsTruncated Specifies whether (true) or not (false) all of the results were returned.
+If the number of results exceeds that specified by MaxKeys, all of the results might not be returned.
+Type: Boolean Ancestor: ListBucketResult Key The object's key.
 Type: String Ancestor: ListBucketResult.Contents LastModified Date and time the object was last modified.
 Type: Date Ancestor: ListBucketResult.Contents Marker Indicates where in the bucket listing begins.
 Marker is included in the response if it was sent with the request.
 Type: String Ancestor: ListBucketResult MaxKeys The maximum number of keys returned in the response body.
 Type: String Ancestor: ListBucketResult Name Name of the bucket.
-Type: String Ancestor: ListBucketResult NextMarker When response is truncated (the IsTruncated element value in the response is true), you can use the key name in this field as marker in the subsequent request to get next set of objects.
-Amazon S3 lists objects in alphabetical order.
-Note This element is returned only if you have delimiter request parameter specified.
-If response does not include the Next-Maker and it is truncated, you can use the value of the last Key in the response as the marker in the subsequent request to get the next set of object keys.
-Type: String Ancestor: ListBucketResult Owner Bucket owner.
+Type: String Ancestor: ListBucketResult NextMarker When the response is truncated (that is, the IsTruncated element value in the response is true), you can use the key name in this field as a marker in the subsequent request to get next set of objects.
+Amazon S3 lists objects in UTF-8 character encoding in lexicographical order.
+Note This element is returned only if you specify a delimiter request parameter.
+If the response does not include the NextMaker and it is truncated, you can use the value of the last Key in the response as the marker in the subsequent request to get the next set of object keys.
+Type: String Ancestor: ListBucketResult

+Name Description Owner Bucket owner.
 Type: String Children: DisplayName, ID Ancestor: ListBucketResult.Contents CommonPrefixes Prefix Keys that begin with the indicated prefix.
 Type: String Ancestor: ListBucketResult Size Size in bytes of the object.
-Type: String Ancestor: ListBucketResult.Contents StorageClass STANDARD REDUCED_REDUNDANCY GLACIER Type: String Ancestor: ListBucketResult.Contents
+Type: String Ancestor: ListBucketResult.Contents StorageClass STANDARD STANDARD_IA REDUCED_REDUNDANCY GLACIER Type: String Ancestor: ListBucketResult.Contents

 This implementation of the operation does not return special errors.
 For general information about Amazon S3 errors and a list of error codes, see Error Responses (p.
-3).
+7).